poi-bundler/website/docs/plugin-dev.md

 - __Type__: `string`
 - __Required__: `true`

-The plugin name, it's mainly used to retrieve plugin options from config file.
-For example if the name is `foo`, then we will use `pluginOptions.foo` from config file as the second argument of the [`apply`](#apply) method.
+The plugin name which has no meaningful reason of existence for now.

 ### apply